benmiller314/cdm2019fall/plans/lesson-06.md

 We'll refine as a group, and repeat, and then come back and revise after Tuesday's workshop.

-## EXT assets vs citations (5-10 min)
+## EXT assets and citations (5-10 min)

 How can we give credit to a source in audio?

 * Audibly, directly in the sound file (usually at the end)
 * In a prominently placed credits text that accompanies the sound file
-  - If taking this option, I recommend linking to that file in your README.
+  - If taking this option but not the previous one, I recommend linking to that file in your README.

 ## For next time: